Larry Zicklin

-Larry Zicklin (born 1936) is an American professor and businessperson.
+Larry Zicklin (born 1936) is an American professor and financier.
 He is a former chairman of the Board of investment management firm, Neuberger Berman and a professor at the Stern School of Business at New York University and Baruch College, a CUNY school.

 Education

 Brooklyn-bred Zicklin graduated from James Madison High School.
 He graduated in 1957 from Baruch College with a Bachelor of Business Administration and earned an MBA from the Wharton School at the University of Pennsylvania in 1959.

 Career

 After almost 10 years at Merrill Lynch, Zicklin joined Neuberger Berman as a partner in 1969.
 He became Managing Partner and Chairman of its executive committee in 1974.
 After the firm's 1999 initial public offering, Zicklin retired from active management and became the firm's chairman.
 He served in that capacity until Neuberger's 2003 acquisition by Lehman Brothers.
 Following Lehman Brothers' bankruptcy and the employees' purchase of Neuberger Berman in 2008, Zicklin rejoined the firm's board of directors.
 He also serves as a director of two privately held companies.

 Zicklin is a past president and current chairman of Baruch's non-governing board, The Baruch College Fund.
 He is also a past president of the United Jewish Communities Federation of New York.

 He returned to Neuberger Berman in August 2009, joining the board of directors.